 A common user requirement for a graphic user interface (GUI) front-end is the ability to have data files be aware (or "know") of their applications.
 To do this, an application-level program is needed to interpret the user's requests.
-Examples of this application-level program (known as smart desktops) are the Apple Macintosh finder, Microsoft Windows File Manager, and the Common Desktop Environment File Manager.
-The key common requirements for smart desktops are:
+An example of this application-level program (known as smart desktops) is the Common Desktop Environment (CDE) File Manager.
+The common requirements for smart desktops are:

-- 1. Takes a file
+- 1. Takes a file.

-- 2. Determines its application
+- 2. Determines its application.

-- 3. Invokes the application
+- 3. Invokes the application.